cpske/ISP/git/index.md

 title: Git, Version Control, and Github
 ---

-Git is the most popular [Version Control System](https://en.wikipedia.org/wiki/Version_control).
+Git is a popular [Version Control System](https://en.wikipedia.org/wiki/Version_control).
-Other VCS are Subversion (a centralized VCS) and Mercurial.
+Other VCS are Subversion and Mercurial.

 A VCS manages versions of code and other documents, and provides services such as: